Apply by April 14 for admission to our Summer 2015 term.

-The Master of Science in Health and Medical Informatics program is designed for professionals who possess the analytical skills, organizational leadership abilities and the knowledge of health information management systems required for improving health care delivery.
+The online Master of Science in Health and Medical Informatics degree is designed for professionals who possess the analytical skills, organizational leadership abilities and the knowledge of health information management systems required for improving health care delivery.
 Students will learn IT standards in the health industry, examine emerging technologies for their capacity to improve health care delivery, and learn to interface between data systems developers and health care practitioners.

 Graduates of the program are prepared to:

 - Facilitate the development and advancement of emerging information technologies to improve health care delivery and cost efficiencies.

 - Gain an in-depth understanding of new and existing health information management systems within the context of the U.S. health care system.

 - Become proficient in the "language" of health care, navigate the rules around using medical data, and obtain relevant information to assess changes to the health care system.

 - Participate in the development, implementation, evaluation and management of information technology solutions to improve patient care and the health care delivery process.